Click to zoom

 1. Deploy AI-native detection systems

 We need to move past static indicators.
-NLP models that are trained on an organisation’s legitimate communications can pick up subtle deviations in tone, intent or context.
-These systems don’t just check a URL against a blacklist — they score the semantics of the message, the relationship between sender and recipient, and how a link fits into the expected workflow.
+Model-tuned email classifiers and semantic email analysis — specifically models trained on an organisation’s legitimate communications — pick up subtle deviations in tone, intent or context.
+These systems don’t just check a URL against a blacklist — they score the semantics of the message, the relationship between sender and recipient, and how a link fits into an expected workflow.

-Example: a mid‑market HR team rolled out an NLP filter tuned to the company’s internal style.
-It flagged an email supposedly from payroll that used an odd phrasing pattern and blocked an invoice fraud attempt even though the sending domain and subject were previously unseen.
-Small models, tuned right, can make a disproportionate difference.
+Concrete example: a mid-market HR team rolled out a small, tuned NLP filter to reflect their internal style.
+It flagged an email supposedly from payroll that used an odd phrasing pattern and blocked an invoice fraud attempt even though the domain and subject were previously unseen.
+Small models, tuned right, can make a disproportionate difference — and you don’t always need the largest model to get meaningful wins.

 2. Use role-based simulation training

 Security awareness programs must stop being generic.
-Simulations that reflect an employee’s actual job — finance, procurement, HR, IT — drive far better outcomes.
-Make the exercises believable: reference a recent vendor, a supposed calendar invite, a plausible invoice number.
-The goal is muscle memory, not humiliation.
+Quarterly role-based phishing simulation training that mirrors an employee’s actual job — finance, procurement, HR, IT — drives far better outcomes.
+Make exercises believable: reference a recent vendor, a plausible invoice number, or a calendar invite.
+The objective is muscle memory, not humiliation.
 When reporting becomes reflexive, you’ve won half the battle.

-From my experience running red‑team drills, teams that do quarterly, role‑specific simulations see steadily falling click rates over 12 months.
-People stop hunting for typos and start paying attention to context.
-That shift — from spotting amateurish mistakes to questioning intent — matters.
+From running red-team drills I’ve seen teams that do quarterly, contextual simulations reduce click rates over a year.
+People stop hunting for typos and start questioning intent — that cognitive shift is what reduces real risk.

 3. Add UEBA and continuous monitoring

-User and Entity Behavior Analytics (UEBA) is your last line when a phishing attempt gets past email filters.
-UEBA spots anomalies: strange mailbox forwarding rules, logins at odd hours, bulk exports of contact lists, new remote access behaviour.
-These are the signals that tell you 'something’s off' even when the initial lure looked legit.
+User and Entity Behavior Analytics (UEBA for phishing detection) is your last line when a phishing attempt gets past email filters.
+Behaviour analytics for account compromise picks up anomalies: strange mailbox forwarding rules, logins at odd hours, bulk exports of contact lists, or new remote access behaviour.
+These are the signals that say “something’s off” even when the lure looked legitimate.

 I once reviewed an incident where a marketing account began exporting large contact lists and authenticating from a foreign IP.
-UEBA quarantined the session, forced step‑up authentication, and contained what could have been a much broader data exfiltration.
+UEBA quarantined the session, forced step-up authentication, and contained what could have been a broader data exfiltration.
 Minutes mattered.
-Automations mattered more.
+Automated incident containment mattered more.

 4. Integrate threat intelligence and rapid takedown

-Real‑time intel on new phishing domains, hosting patterns and attacker TTPs feeds detection models and sharpens response.
+Real-time threat intelligence feeds for automated phishing response — on new domains, hosting patterns and attacker TTPs — feeds detection models and sharpens response.
 But detection without rapid containment is a half answer.
-Automated takedown playbooks — domain registrars, hosting providers, CDNs — shorten the exposure window.
-Manual requests are too slow when attacks are fully automated.
+Build security orchestration for takedown: automated playbooks that hit domain registrars, hosting providers and CDNs to shorten the exposure window.
+Manual takedown requests are too slow when attacks are fully automated.

 Practical checklist: Preparing your organization for AI phishing

-• Adopt AI-driven email defense: Deploy NLP and semantic analysis tuned to your org’s language and workflows.
+- Adopt AI-driven email defense: Deploy NLP and semantic analysis tuned to your org’s language and workflows — step-by-step: tune NLP email filters to company tone.

-• Enable UEBA: Watch for anomalous behavior and automate containment steps.
+- Enable UEBA: Use behaviour analytics for account compromise and automate containment steps.

-• Maintain human oversight: Train SOC analysts to interpret model outputs, tune thresholds, and avoid alert fatigue.
+- Maintain human oversight: Train SOC analysts to interpret model outputs, tune thresholds, and avoid alert fatigue — decide: tune models in-house or hire managed detection?

 One hypothetical — and why it matters

-That vignette shows two things I keep coming back to: AI phishing is effective and unnervingly realistic; and layered defenses plus rapid response seriously limit damage.
-The gulf between a contained incident and a full breach is often a matter of minutes, not days.
-Don’t underestimate the clock.
+That vignette shows two things I keep circling back to: how generative AI is used in phishing attacks 2026 (it’s effective and unnervingly realistic); and layered defenses plus rapid response seriously limit damage.
+The gulf between a contained incident and a full breach is often minutes, not days.
+Don’t underestimate the clock — automated incident containment and response orchestration save you in those minutes.

 Conclusion: Balance automation with human readiness

-Heading into 2026, organisations that prioritise AI‑native phishing detection, continuous monitoring and role‑specific simulation training will be in the strongest position.
+Heading into 2026, organisations that prioritise AI phishing detection 2026, continuous monitoring with UEBA, and quarterly role-based phishing simulation training will be in the strongest position.
 Technology surfaces subtle signals at scale; humans interpret context and make judgement calls.
 Combine the two and you get resilience — not invulnerability, but a meaningful edge.

-If you want to dig deeper, read the Reuters experiment on AI chatbots and phishing and look into recent research on deepfake phishing techniques.
-They make the attacker capabilities and the urgency painfully clear.
-I’ve seen the cycles: hype, complacency, breach, and then — finally — sensible investment.
+If you want to dig deeper, read the Reuters experiment on AI chatbots and phishing, and look into recent research on deepfake phishing techniques — they make the attacker capabilities and the urgency painfully clear.
+I’ve seen the cycle: hype, complacency, breach, then — finally — sensible investment.
 Let’s try to skip straight to the sensible part this time.

 Learn more in our guide to AI-powered attacks.